MicrosoftDocs/architecture-center/docs/solution-ideas/articles/logical-data-warehouse-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 The logical data warehouse (LDW) pattern lays a lightweight virtualized relational layer on top of data that's stored in a data lake or database.
-This virtualization layer provides access data warehouse access without requiring data movement.
+This virtualization layer provides data warehouse access without requiring data movement.

 Data warehousing with data virtualization can combine online transaction processing (OLTP) data with analytical data from data lakes.
 This solution avoids moving data through complex, expensive, and latency-prone extract, transform, and load (ETL) pipelines for a less complex, faster way to serve business intelligence (BI) and analytical workloads.

-### Architecture
+## Architecture

-An LDW with Azure Synapse serverless SQL pools lets you join cold batch data, hot streaming data, and live transactional data in a single T-SQL query or view definition.
+By using an LDW with Azure Synapse serverless SQL pools, you can join cold batch data, hot streaming data, and live transactional data in a single T-SQL query or view definition.

 :::image type="content" source="../media/logical-data-warehouse-architecture-dataflow.png" alt-text="Diagram showing a flow of data from left to right as the steps describe." lightbox="../media/logical-data-warehouse-architecture-dataflow.png":::